JamesLinus/free-server/README.md

 ## News and Change logs

+* 2017-01-14 [Enhancement] Limit upload&download speed of each SPDY/Shadowsocks-r instance to 300KB/s
 * 2016-11-07 [Feature] Add deleteuser.sh to support delete user in a handy way
 * 2016-10-08 [BreakingChange] remove ocserv (Cisco AnyConnect VPN) since Potatso (ShadowsocksR) is working well in iPhone
 * 2016-08-26 [Enhancement] replace Nodejs Static server to python